IzioDev/rusty-kaspa/tcp-hole-punch/design/phase2-architecture.md

 ## Bridge Components
 1. **Swarm Service (Actor)**
-   - Owns libp2p `Swarm<Behaviour>` configured with TCP + Noise + Yamux, QUIC, relay client, identify, ping, DCUtR.
+   - Owns a libp2p `Swarm<Behaviour>` configured with TCP + Noise + Yamux together with the identify, ping and `libp2p-stream` behaviours.
+(Relay/DCUtR remain future work once Kaspa’s adaptor is wired in.)
    - Runs in a dedicated task; communicates with application via async channels (`mpsc` for commands, `oneshot` for responses).
    - Responsibilities:
-     - Dial peers via relay/DCUtR when instructed (`DialPeer` command).
+     - Dial peers when instructed (`Dial` command) using the multiaddrs supplied over the channel (the swarm re-appends the `/p2p/<peer>` suffix before dialling).
-     - Listen for inbound connections, perform DCUtR upgrades, and surface negotiated substreams.
+     - Listen for inbound connections and surface negotiated substreams via a bounded `mpsc` queue.
-     - Manage shutdown and relay reservations.
+     - Manage clean shutdowns and emit tracing around clone/drop counts so leaks are easy to spot in integration tests.

 2. **Stream Wrapper**
-   - Wraps `libp2p::Stream` (or `libp2p_stream::Stream`) implementing `tokio::io::AsyncRead + AsyncWrite`.
+   - Wraps a `libp2p_stream::Stream` with `tokio_util::compat::Compat` and `hyper_util::rt::tokio::WithHyperIo` so the same type implements both Tokio’s `AsyncRead/AsyncWrite` and Hyper’s `rt::Read/Write` traits.
    - Implements tonic's `Connected` trait to provide metadata:
      ```rust
      impl Connected for Libp2pStreamWrapper {